-- Most formulations are nonsense. (including statements by Brandon Carter, Barrows & Tippler). - Does not make sense without String Theory (or better) or Eternal Inflation (or equivalent). - Solution: Is an inevitable consequence of String Theory. - Until 2000, almost no papers relate String Theory and the Anthropic principle. - Without anti-anthropic prejudices, we might have predicted the "Anthropic Landscape of Quantum Gravity".
+- Most formulations are nonsense. (including statements by Brandon Carter, Barrows & Tippler). - Does not make sense without String Theory (or better) or Eternal Inflation (or equivalent). - Q Is an inevitable consequence of String Theory. - Incredibly, the papers relating String Theory and the Anthropic principle during last century can be counted on the fingers of one hand. - Without anti-anthropic prejudices, we might have predicted the "Anthropic Landscape of Quantum Gravity".